HarshitNTiwari/Markowitz-Model/README.md

 The portfolio is to be optimised in such a way that highest return is achieved for a given risk.

 The historical data of the stock prices for the last 10 years is fetched from [Yahoo!
 Finance](https://finance.yahoo.com/) using the yFinance library.
-The data looks as follows:

 The comparative chart of the stock prices of the five companies is as follows: